savvas-paragkamian/network_science_workshop/index.md

 ## Presentations {#presentations}

-For the final examination of the course all students, individually or in groups of two, will present their analysis.
+For the final examination of the course all students, individually or in groups of two, will present their assignments.
 They can choose a specific topic they are intersted in or choose from the list below.
+Students can present their assignments with slides or using markdown with their code.
+Duration of presentations will be 20 minutes.

 #### Structure